 The previous chapters revealed that there are still many challenges facing the national response to HIV in UAE.
-Most of these challenges were already reported in the previous UNGASS report in 2010, and while some were addressed in the 2010-2011 period, many remain.
+Most of these challenges were already reported in the previous reports, and while some were addressed in 2012, many remain.

-HIV-prevention efforts have been suboptimal, especially among MARP groups, for whom no special programmes have been available in the past, including in 2010-2011.
+HIV-prevention efforts have been suboptimal, especially among MARP groups, for whom no special programmes have been available in the past, including in 2012.
 While the absence of targeted MARP programmes does not seem to have resulted in high numbers of HIV cases among these groups so far, complacency with regard to HIV prevention for MARPs may lead to a sharp increase in future years.
 In this context, changing sexual norms and values among Emirati youth, and the influence of large numbers of expats on traditional Emirati society should not be underestimated.